Everyone aged five and over with Covid-19 symptoms can get tested, Hancock says

 Mr Hancock also said that 21,000 contact tracers, including 7,500 health care professionals, had been recruited in England to help track people who have come into contact with infected individuals.

-The tracers will advise them whether they need to enter self-isolation in an effort to drive down the spread of the virus, as the Government eases the restrictions imposed on the public.
+The tracers will advise them whether they need to enter self-isolation in an effort to drive down the spread of the virus.

 Along with the NHS app being “successfully piloted”, Mr Hancock said ministers now have the “elements we need to roll out” the test and trace programme.